What Is a Substitution in Football?

-A substitution in football is a player that is replaced by another player from the sideline on the same team.
+A substitution in football is when a player is replaced by another player on the same team from the sideline.
 Football teams can only have 11 players on the field of play for a down.
-Unlimited substitutions are allowed only when the ball is dead.
-Players cannot be substituted without the referee’s permission and all substitutions are finalized by the head coach.
+Substitutions in football happen between downs and not during live play.

 - Unlimited substitutions are allowed, but they can only be executed when the ball is dead.

 - Entering the field after the snap is an illegal substitution.

 - Substituting players must be on the field and past the yard-line markers before the ball is snapped.

 - Players leaving the game in a substitution must exit the field and end zone before the next snap.

 - If a potential offensive substitute communicates with the huddle, they must substitute in for the next play.